strymon-system/strymon-system.github.io/_docs/getting-started.md

 run-time, the provided example programs, and essential dependencies such as [Timely and Differential Dataflow](https://github.com/frankmcsherry/timely-dataflow).

-> *Note*: The easiest way to install the nightly version of the Rustc compiler is
+> *Note*: The easiest way to install the nightly version of the Rust compiler
-> using [rustup.rs](https://rustup.rs/).
+> and Cargo is using [rustup.rs](https://rustup.rs/).
 You can assign a directory override
 > for the nightly version by running the following command
 > inside the `strymon-core` project folder:
 > ```terminal